mac-/grunt-hash-files/README.md

 # grunt-hash-files

 > Copies files to a directory that includes a hash of the contents of those files.
+This is useful for versioning the contents of a folder.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`